-The tests which modern society subjects Christians to, in fact, are many, and affect the personal and social life.
-It is not easy to be faithful to Christian marriage, practice mercy in everyday life, leave space for prayer and inner silence; it is not easy to publicly oppose choices that many take for granted, such as abortion in the event of an unwanted pregnancy, euthanasia in case of serious illness, or the selection of embryos to prevent hereditary diseases.
+The tests that modern society subjects Christians to, in fact, are many and affect the personal and social life.
+It is not easy to be faithful to Christian marriage, practice mercy in everyday life, leave space for prayer and inner silence; it is not easy to publicly oppose choices that many take for granted, such as abortion in the event of unwanted pregnancy, euthanasia in case of serious illness, or the selection of embryos to prevent hereditary diseases.

 The temptation to set aside one’s faith is always present and conversion becomes a response to God which must be confirmed several times throughout one’s life.

 Here is another interesting commentary that I found by Saint Augustine: Commentary on the Psalms Ps.
 60, 2-3.
 Our fight against temptation must be one in Christ:

 “Our pilgrimage on earth cannot be exempt from trial.
 We progress by means of trial.
 No one knows himself except through trial, or receives a crown except after victory, or strives except against an enemy or temptations”.